iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Introduction to Operators for Optimizations.md

 ---
 ### **Lipschitz Operator**

 Lipschitz operator bound the distance between 2 points in the output space of the operator wrt the input space. [[Lipschitz Operator in Euclidean Space]].
-In practice, we actually want [[Nonexpansive Operators]], which is a type of operations that has a Lipschitz constant that is less than or equal to one.
+In practice, we actually want [[Firmly Nonexpansive Operators]], which is a type of operations that has a Lipschitz constant that is less than or equal to one.
 Under the best case we want to deal with operator that creates a contraction, see [[../../MATH 601 Functional Analysis/Functional Spaces/Banach Contraction in Metric Space]] for more information.

 **Definition: Non-Expansive Operator**
 > The non-expansive operator has to be Lipschitz first and it has to be $X\mapsto X$, a , as a result, it has to be a single-valued mapping.
 A non-expansive operator has a Lipschitz constant of exactly $1$.

+For more theoretical information for these type of operators, see [[Firmly Nonexpansive Operators]] for more information.
+These type of operators are also common in Non-smooth analysis.
+Projection onto a convex set is L-1 Lipschitz, see [[../Background/Convex Sets Projections and Dist, Intro]].

 **Definition: Contraction**
 >  A contraction is a Lipschitz operator with a Lipschitz constant that is strictly less than one.